NOAA-CSL/MELODIES-MONET/docs/getting_started/installation.rst

 Incompatibilities
 -----------------
 - pandas=1 is incompatible with matplotlib 3.9+.
-- wrf-python, at least in the official conda-forge package, is incompatible with Python 3.12+.
+- wrf-python, at least in the official conda-forge package, is not available for Python 3.12+, until `this build issue <https://github.com/conda-forge/wrf-python-feedstock/pull/70>`__ is resolved.

 .. _user-install-instructions: